 Seawater temperatures along the coast, although extremely cold, vary little over the austral summer (between -1.5°C and -1.9°C).
 The dry suit and thermal insulation set-up we use for diving therefore doesn't change over the summer dive season (see Diving equipment).

-Diving operations are rarely inhibited by tides (maximum tidal range is less than 2m) or strong currents and waves and ocean swell are practically non-existent along the Casey coast.
+Diving operations are rarely inhibited by tides (the maximum tidal range is less than 2 m) or strong currents and waves.
+Ocean swells are practically non-existent along the Casey coast.
 Wind and surface temperature are, however, substantial issues for the comfort of diving personnel and the stability of sea ice.

 Sea ice provides an excellent platform from which to conduct diving operations in early summer.
 Diving equipment can be driven right up to the dive site in over-snow vehicles such as Hagglunds, with the ice providing unlimited space in which to set up and lay out equipment.